-The tax exempt income attributable to the "Approved Enterprise" can be distributed to shareholders without subjecting the Company to taxes only upon the complete liquidation of the Company.
-The Company's Board of Directors has determined that such tax exempt income will not be distributed as dividends.
+Tax-exempt income attributable to the "Approved Enterprise" can be distributed to shareholders without subjecting the Company to taxes only upon the complete liquidation of the Company.
+The Company's Board of Directors has determined that such tax-exempt income will not be distributed as dividends.
 Accordingly, no deferred income taxes have been provided on income attributable to the Company's "Approved Enterprise".

-If the retained tax exempt income is distributed in a manner other than in the complete liquidation of the Company, it would be taxed at the corporate tax rate applicable to such profits as if the Company had not chosen the alternative tax benefits (currently - 20%) and an income tax liability would be incurred of approximately \$42,440 as of December 31, 1998.
+If the retained tax- exempt income is distributed in a manner other than in the complete liquidation of the Company, it would be taxed at the corporate tax rate applicable to such profits as if the Company had not chosen the alternative tax benefits (currently - 20%) and an income tax liability would be incurred of approximately \$60,141 as of December 31, 1999.

-Through December 31, 1998 the Company met all the requirements under the approvals.

-Should the Company fail to meet such requirements in the future, it could be subject to corporate tax in Israel at the standard rate of 36% and could be required to refund tax benefits already received.

-Income from sources other than the "Approved Enterprise", during the benefit period, will be subject to tax at regular rates (36% in 1996 and thereafter).
+Through December 31, 1999 the Company met all the requirements under the approvals.
+Should the Company fail to meet such requirements in the future, it could be subject to regular Israel's corporate tax rate of 36% and could be required to refund tax benefits already received.
+Income from sources other than the "Approved Enterprise" are subject to tax at regular rates.